zhubby/archgw/docs/source/concepts/tech_overview/request_lifecycle.rst

    that harmful or unwanted behaviors are detected early in the request processing pipeline.

 3. **Intent Matching**:
-   The decrypted data stream is deframed by the HTTP/2 codec in Arch's HTTP connection manager.
+   The decrypted data stream is de-framed by the HTTP/2 codec in Arch's HTTP connection manager.
 Arch performs intent matching via is **prompt-handler** subsystem using the name and description of the defined prompt targets, determining which endpoint should handle the prompt.